-University of the Pacific has created a distinctive accelerated Bachelor of Science Degree in Dental Hygiene for highly qualified students.
+University of the Pacific offers a distinctive accelerated Bachelor of Science Degree in Dental Hygiene for highly qualified students.
 In addition to clinical practice, the baccalaureate hygiene degree allows entry into many positions in teaching, research, administration, public health, private industry and other areas of hygiene practice, as well as application for entry into advanced degree programs.

 Students learn to provide preventive clinical care for patients with emphasis on recognition, treatment and prevention of oral diseases.
 In addition to performing a variety of preventive and therapeutic functions, the dental hygienist also has a major role in counseling and educating patients, community groups and other health professionals.
 The curriculum helps students build the educational, communication, and clinical skills necessary to work in co-therapy with the dental team.
 The dental hygiene program's mission is to educate individuals who, upon completion of the program, will be professionally competent to provide quality dental hygiene care in an evolving profession.
 Our program also provides opportunities for community-based, experiential learning.